lbpassos/Robot-Pigeon/logbook.md

 ﻿# Robot-Pigeon
 ## Logbook

+>**22-06-2017** - Project Completed.
+Changes were made in the final System Modelling in comparison with the one designed 10-04-2017.
+System integration finished.

 >**3-06-2017** - Communication module completed. mote to Xbee and xbee to mote.
 Rime stack.
 All system integration started.